sjbylo/aba/README.md

 ## Disconnected mode (air-gapped / fully disconnected)

-In this mode, the bastion (external) has access to the Internet only.
+In this mode, your external bastion has access to the Internet but no access to the private network.
+There is also an internal bastion host in a private subnet.

 ```
 cd mirror